 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-1. I used three pieces of fish, which was enough fish for 4 fish taco cabbage bowls; use any type of mild white fish.
+1. I used three pieces of fish, which was enough fish for 4 fish taco bowls.
+Use any type of mild white fish.

 2. Mix spices together, then rub the fish with olive oil and the spice mixture and let it come to room temperature.

-3. You could buy pre-sliced coleslaw mix, but we sliced the cabbage using a Mandoline Slicer (affiliate link) and the 3cm blade.
+3. You could buy pre-sliced coleslaw mix.
+We sliced the cabbage with a Mandoline Slicer (affiliate link) and the 3cm blade.
 You’ll also need some thinly sliced green onions.

-5. I used my Calphalon Stovetop Grill Pan (affiliate link) to cook the fish, but a regular frying pan will also work.
+5. I used my Stovetop Grill Pan (affiliate link) to cook the fish, but a regular frying pan will work.

 6. Brush on a little olive oil and heat the pan before you put the fish on.
-After about 4 minutes on medium-high, I turned my fish to the second side and let it cook about 4 minutes more.
+After about 4 minutes on medium-high, turn fish to the second side and let it cook about 4 minutes more.

-7. Remove the fish and let it cool just a minute or so; then use two forks to shred the fish apart.
+7. Remove the fish and let it cool just a minute or so; then use two forks to shred it apart.

-8. Mix about half of the thinly sliced green onions with the cabbage mixture, and toss with enough dressing to barely moisten the cabbage.
+8. Mix about half of the green onions with the cabbage mixture, and toss with enough dressing to barely moisten.

 9. Fill a bowl with the cabbage mixture and top with desired amount of the shredded fish.

-11. We like this served with guacamole or diced avocado, which adds another punch of flavor!
+11. We like this Fish Taco Bowl served with guacamole or diced avocado, which adds another punch of flavor, but that’s optional!

 Fish Taco Cabbage Bowls close-up photo